 Rod Sutherland, Principal, Tumby Bay Area School

-FRRR invited Expressions of Interest from community-based, not-for-profit organisations that wished to participate in the program.
-It was expected that community organisations invited to participate will ensure that the vouchers are distributed to students in greatest need in their community
+Not-for-profit community-based organisations that have an ABN or Incorporation Certificate can apply to be part of the program.
+It is expected that community organisations who participate will ensure that the vouchers are distributed to students in greatest need in their community.